 The fastest way to housebreak a puppy when you have to work?
 Choose both options!

 Yet, there’s no need to despair.
-As it turns out, going for a combination of crating and dog sitting seems to be the best and the fastest way to potty train a dog.
+As it turns out, going for a combination of creating and dog sitting seems to be the best and the fastest way to potty train a dog.

 Let’s assume that you work eight hours Monday through Friday.
-If you establish a good routine for your 2-month-old puppy, you will have to take it outside before and after work.
-In the meantime, you can use a crate only IF you do hire a dog sitter as well.
+To establish a good routine for your 2-month-old puppy, you must take it outside before and after work.
+In the meantime, you can use a crate only IF you hire a dog sitter.